Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Country-specific tax rules

-Shopware Check: Shopware offers good basic functions for international shops.
-The challenge usually lies in maintaining content and accurately reflecting the tax and legal regulations of different countries.
+Shopware Check: Shopware provides good basic functions for international shops.
+The challenge generally lies in content maintenance and the correct mapping of tax and legal regulations of various countries.

 Visibility is crucial even in B2B: